ConnectPre-built tools

 Once all the props have been configured, the component can be invoked.
 Pipedream supports two types of components: actions and sources (aka triggers).

-Actions are components that perform a task by taking an input either during configuration and/or during invocation (usually both), and produce a result.
-Sources are very similar, but the difference is that they are not invoked directly by Pipedream users, but rather by events that happen on a third-party service.
-For example, the “New File” source for Google Drive will be triggered every time a new file is created in a specific folder in Google Drive.
+Actions are components that perform a task by taking an input either during configuration and/or during invocation (usually both), and produces a result.
+Sources are very similar, but the difference is that they are not invoked directly by end users directly, but rather by events that happen on a third-party service.
+For example, the “New File” source for Google Drive will be triggered every time a new file is created in a specific folder in Google Drive, then will emit an event for you to consume.

 All this means is that actions can be invoked manually on demand, while sources are instead deployed and run automatically when the event they are listening for occurs.